biology / geochemistry / methane / stable isotopes / numerical modeling

 Microbial production of methane from CO2 and H2 (termed “hydrogenotrophic methanogenesis”), produces methane that is substantially isotopically lighter than its substrates.
 The magnitude of this isotopic discrimination is dependent on the availability of the substrates.
 We have developed a metabolic model of hydrogenotrophic methanogenesis, and coupled it to an isotopic reaction network model.
 This model takes as input the concentrations of CO2, H2, and CH4, and the temperature, and its output is the isotopic fractionation for bulk carbon and hydrogen isotopes, as well as the clumped isotopologues composition (13CH3D and 12CH2D2) (Paper in Science Advances).

 Microbial production of methane from methylated compounds is common in marine and freshwater sediments and is thought to contribute to ~5-10% of the annual methane emissions to the atmosphere.
 The disproportionation of methanol yields relatively high energy (in comparison to other methanogenic pathways) and is thus often active concurrent to other anaerobic pathways e.g., sulfate reduction.
-We developed a metabolic-isotopic model of methylotrophic methanogenesis, which we validate using results from our laboratory experiments.
+We measured the kinetic isotopic effects associated with the first reaction in the pathway, catalyzed by a methanol-specific methyltrasferase.
+The results of this project are now in preparation for publication.

 In marine sediments, the carbon isotopic composition of methane (δ13C-CH4) is often showing strong negative excursions within the sulfate-methane interface (SMI).
 These excursions indicate that methane is becoming isotopically lighter in the SMI, and a common explanation for this was that cryptic methanogenic activity within the SMI produces these excursions.
 In a collaborative work with researchers from Bremen we found that these excursions might reflect anaerobic oxidation of methane (AOM) under sulfate-limiting conditions, which are common in the base of many SMIs.
 Using a combined experimental and modeling approach, we showed how reversibility of the intracellular reactions determines the δ13C-CH4, and additionally the hydrogen isotopic composition (δD-CH4), explaining the counter-intuitive preference for isotopically-heavy methane even when the entire system is far from equilibrium (Paper in Science Advances).
 This project was in collaboration with Gunter Wegener, Marcus Elvert, and Heidi Taubner (University of Bremen and Max Plank Institute in Bremen).